 What is a voluntary rehabilitation supplier?

-A voluntary rehabilitation supplier is providing services on a workers comp case that occurred after 7/1/1992 date of accident claim that has not been designated by the Board as catastrophic case.
+A voluntary rehabilitation supplier is providing services on a workers comp case that occurred after the 7/1/1992 date of accident claim that has not been designated by the Board as a catastrophic case.

 What is a rehabilitation consultant?